KeyScribe/.github/profile/README.md

 | Frontend setup        | Set up the login page for users being students or teachers.
 Set up a simple HTML webpage to interact with the keyboard prototype.|

 ### Project Architecture Description
+#### External Interfaces
+- Keyboard prototype:
+  The keyboard prototype is built on a breadboard with two separate circuits.
+  * Push buttons circuit:
+    When the user presses a push button, it will send a message to the server for the server to handle it.
+Currently, we have the server display which push buttons were pressed.
+Eventually we will pass in that data to the other Raspberry Pi/keyboard and have the LEDs on the other breadboard light up.
+  * LEDs circuit:
+    When a button on the webpage is pressed, the corresponding LED will light up.
+The Raspberry Pi will accept a message and handle that so that the appropriate LED is lit up on the keyboard.
+- Webpage:

+#### Internal System/ Data processing
 ### Known Bugs